Golf driving range basics for beginners

 Do you want to me to come try your sport/activity or visit your organization/facility?
 Send me an email so we can make a game plan!

-THE DRIVING RANGE
+DRIVING RANGE BASICS

-Would you rather get the details on the range in video format?
+Would you rather get the details on the driving range in video format?
 Watch this episode of the Take Your Shot series on Instagram!

 If you’re new to golf or want to get some practice in off the golf course, the driving range is the perfect place to go — it’s super accessible, requires minimal equipment, and you can go alone so there’s no need to find a partner or team to play with!